-Trigger Source Description Bus Selects GPIB device trigger, TRG, or <get> (Group Execute Trigger).</get> External Selects ANY pin that is configured as a Trigger Input on the digital control port.
+External Selects ANY pin that has been configured as a Trigger Input on the digital control port.
 Immediate Triggers the transient as soon as it is INITiated.
-Pin<1-7> Selects a specific pin that is configured as a Trigger Input on the digital control port.
+Pin<1-7> Selects a specific pin <n> that is configured as a Trigger Input on the digital control port.</n>